The Green tensor of the nonstationary Stokes system in the half space: Introduction

 \textup{(b)} If $n=q$, for any $0<T<\infty$, there are $\ep(T),C_*(T)>0$ such that if $\norm{u_0}_{L^n_\uloc} \le \ep(T)$, then there is a unique mild solution $u(t)$ of \eqref{NS} in the class \eqref{eq1.25}. \end{thm}

 This theorem is \cite[Propositions 7.1 and 7.2]{MMP1}.
 Continuity at time zero requires further restrictions on $u_0$.

-\crb{In addition to the existence of mild solutions in various spaces, pointwise estimates of the Green tensor is useful for the study of local and asymptotic behavior of solutions.
-In a forth coming paper \cite{KLLTbs}, we will use the Stokes flows of \cite{Kang2005} as the profile to construct solutions of the Navier-Stokes equations in $\R^3_+ \times (0,2)$ with \emph{finite global energy} such that they are globally bounded with spatial decay but their normal derivatives are unbounded near the boundary due to H\"older continuous boundary fluxes which are not $C^1$ in time. }
+In addition to the existence of mild solutions in various spaces, pointwise estimates of the Green tensor is useful for the study of local and asymptotic behavior of solutions.
+In a forth coming paper \cite{KLLTbs}, we will use the Stokes flows of \cite{Kang2005} as the profile to construct solutions of the Navier-Stokes equations in $\R^3_+ \times (0,2)$ with \emph{finite global energy} such that they are globally bounded with spatial decay but their normal derivatives are unbounded near the boundary due to H\"older continuous boundary fluxes which are not $C^1$ in time.
+Note that \cite[Theorem 2.4]{KLLTbs} should be revised according to Theorem \ref{thm3}.
+In its application in \cite[(4.6)]{KLLTbs}, the first line should be revised, but the conclusion remains the same.
+We will collect other applications in \cite{Greenapp}.

 The rest of this paper is organized as follows.
 In Sect.~2, we give a few preliminaries and recall the Oseen tensor and the Golovkin tensor.
 In Sect.~3, we consider the Green tensor and its associated pressure tensor, and derive their first formulas.
 In Sect.~4, we derive a second formula for the Green tensor which has better estimates.
 In Sect.~5, we give the first estimates in \thref{prop2} of the Green tensor and the pressure tensor.
 In Sect.~6, we study the restricted Green tensors, and how the solutions converge to the initial values.
 In Sect.~7, we prove the symmetry of the Green tensor in \thref{prop1}.
 In Sect.~8, the ultimate estimate in \thref{thm3} is derived from \thref{prop2} using the symmetry of the Green tensor and the divergence-free condition.
 We also estimate their vanishing at the boundary, proving \thref{thm4}.
 In Sect.~9, we prove the key estimates for the construction of mild solutions in various spaces for Theorems \ref{thm5}, \ref{thm6}, \ref{thm1.8} and \ref{thm7}.